Atharva-Gundawar/CEN-598/Week-2/Ch1. Using neural nets to recognize handwritten digits.md

 $$

 **Challenges in Gradient Descent:**
-- Computing the gradient, $ \nabla C $, is time-consuming for large datasets, as it involves averaging gradients $ \nabla C_x $ for each input.
+- Computing the gradient, $\nabla C$, is time-consuming for large datasets, as it involves averaging gradients $\nabla C_x$ for each input.

 **Stochastic Gradient Descent:**
-- It estimates $ \nabla C $ by averaging over a small, randomly selected sample (mini-batch) of training inputs.
+- It estimates $\nabla C$ by averaging over a small, randomly selected sample (mini-batch) of training inputs.
 The update rule is

 $$
 w_k \rightarrow w_k' = w_k - \frac{\eta}{m} \sum_j \frac{\partial C_{X_j}}{\partial w_k}